Willian199/dart_ddi/README.md

      * Cannot be used in combination with `lock`.
      * Requires the `defaultValue` parameter.
      * If `maxRetry` is 0, will run forever.
+- `filter`: Allows you to filter events based on their value.
+Only events when the filter returns true will be fired.

 ```dart
 void myEvent(String message) {